Chris Eubank Jr: Eubank vs Korobov

 In October 2019, Eubank's return to the middleweight division was confirmed and his next fight was scheduled for 7 December 2019.
 Eubank was number 1 ranked by the WBA.
-His opponent was number 3 ranked, 36 year old Matt Korobov (28-2-1, 14 KOs), who was coming off a draw against Immanuwel Aleem, for the vacant WBA interim middleweight title.
+His opponent was number 3 ranked, 36 year old Matt Korobov (28–2–1, 14 KOs), who was coming off a draw against Immanuwel Aleem, for the vacant WBA interim middleweight title.
 Korobov was known to be a skilled southpaw with a strong amateur pedigree, having represented Russia in the Olympics.
 The fight was to be aired live on Showtime at the Barclays Center in Brooklyn, New York, on the undercard of Jermall Charlo's world title defence against Dennis Hogan.
 The event marked Eubank's first appearance in the United States, with plans for him to eventually go head-to-head against Charlo.
 Korobov was eager for a rematch with Charlo, following his defeat to him in December 2018 when he stepped in as a late replacement.
 Eubank vowed to become the second man to stop Korobov, something Charlo was not able to do.
 Fighting at middleweight for the first time in 3½ years, Eubank weighed 159¼ pounds and Korobov weighed 159 pounds.

 The fight ended in an anticlimactic fashion when Korobov suffered a shoulder injury just 34 seconds into the second round, resulting in a TKO win for Eubank.
 Korobov got off to a strong start.
 However, due to the self-inflicted injury, he could not continue, and the referee awarded Eubank with a second-round TKO win, awarding him the vacant belt.
-After the fight, Eubank stated he was just warming up in the fight when it was stopped and it was not how he wanted him Stateside debut to end.
+After the fight, Eubank stated he was just warming up in the fight when it was stopped and it was not how he wanted his stateside debut to end.

 After the Korobov fight, Eubank was inactive in the ring.
 In the Summer of 2020, he began to pursue a high-profile bout with unified super-middleweight champion Canelo Álvarez.
-However, negotiations broke down over financial terms and Eubank's ring readiness, as he felt he had been out of the ring for a year and was not ready to face a fighter of Canelo’s calibre without adequate preparation and momentum.
+However, negotiations broke down over financial terms and Eubank's ring readiness, as he felt he had been out of the ring for a year and was not ready to face a fighter of Canelo's calibre without adequate preparation and momentum.
 Instead his rival Billy Joe Saunders received the opportunity to unify against Álvarez.
 Eubank kept a close eye on the fight, hoping to fight the winner.
 During the period of inactivity, Eubank continued to train and prioritizing recovery, and proper timing rather than rushing back.